Government Guidance on New Immigration System – What Does It Mean For Your Business?Print publication

 Watch this space

-As you might expect, the implementation of the points based system will be phased and this guidance document is likely to be the first of many implementing the Home Office’s wider plans up to 2025.
+As you might expect, the implementation of the points based immigration system will be phased and this guidance document is likely to be the first of many implementing the Home Office’s wider plans up to 2025.
 So what else can we can expect as part of the UK’s fully realised Points-Based Immigration System?

 - Further guidance on any updates to the maintenance requirements for migrant workers under the new system is anticipated in the autumn of 2020.
 The requirements for the main work and study visa categories themselves will be written into the Immigration Rules.
 These will also be published later in 2020, along with more detailed guidance for applicants.